digitranslab/jumpstart/docs/versioned_docs/version-2.35.0/workflows/triggers.md

 ## Manual

-Manual triggers can be used to run a workflow manually from the ToolJet apps.
+Manual triggers can be used to run a workflow manually from the JumpStart apps.
 Manual triggers work similar to the queries of a data source.
 You can add a trigger to an application from the query panel.

 In the application, simply click on the `+ Add` button in the query panel and select **Run Workflow**.
 Then select the desired workflow from the dropdown.
 Rename the query if required and click on the **Run** button to trigger the workflow or add this query to a event handler to trigger the workflow on a specific event.